Sunhak17/Sunhak17/README.md

 ## About

 Computer Science student specializing in Software Engineering at CADT, Cambodia.
-I build across the full stack — from mobile applications and web interfaces to backend systems and embedded hardware.
-Currently deepening my knowledge in system design, databases, and scalable architecture.
+I build across the full stack from mobile applications and web interfaces to backend systems and embedded hardware.

 - 🔭 Working on full-stack and mobile projects using **Flutter** and **React**
 - 🌱 Studying **system design**, **distributed systems**, and **database internals**